Complete Guide to All 27 State Park Passport Programs (2025)

 - Number of Park Sites: 57

 Get the stamp book at Visitor Centers at one of the 57 state parks.
 After seeing all the state parks and filling your passport book with stamps, you can fill out a form to become a Tennessee State Park Ambassador.
 Your story can then be shared on the state website.
+Note: If you have an older passport that does not include Savage Gulf State Park, ask for a free insert to the passport book at the park.

-23. Texas
+24. Texas

 - Program Name: Texas State Passport program